-2 "Opening strength": At least 11 high-card points (HCP) or equivalent with
+2 "Opening strength" ": At least 11 high-card points (HCP) or equivalent with allowance for distribution (for which the guideline is: add one point for every card after the eighth in the two longest suits).
 3 "Strong": At least 16 HCP or equivalent.